aFuzzyBear/astro-academy/packages/astro-ui/head/stylesheet/README.md

 ### `media?:string`

 This media directive allows for stylesheets that are media query specific to be applied with this `<Stylesheet>` ComponentAPI.

 Using the same syntax as one normally would to direct such things.
 For further information see [MDN Stylesheet.media](https://developer.mozilla.org/en-US/docs/Web/API/StyleSheet/media)

-## Sanitize.css
+## Props.sanitize `:SanitizedList`

 The `<Stylesheet>` component is tightly coupled with the [`sanitizer.css`](https://csstools.github.io/sanitize.css/) project.
 This project alongside its sister project [`normalize.css`](https://github.com/csstools/normalize.css), helps to provide a consistent cross-browser CSS library.
 Helping to give developers a default styling experience.